vectara/mirage-bench/README.md

     model_name="meta-llama/Meta-Llama-3-8B-Instruct",
 )

-# Need to load the reference model, i.e., gold predictions
+# Need to load the reference model, i.e., ground_truth predictions
 # This step is not necessary in all heuristic features
 reference_predictions = util.load_predictions(
     dataset_name="nthakur/mirage-bench-output",